 How to get a buddy

-Rosa sets you up with someone of your own timezone, or as close as possible to it.
+My assistant Rose sets you up with someone of your own timezone, or as close as possible to it.
 She sets people up once every two months, to ensure having enough good matches.

 If for whatever reason it doesn’t work out with your buddy, you can post a message in our Telegram Group to see if anybody else is up for connecting, or get back to Rose.
 Feel free to have multiple empathy buddies as well!